-Also, check out the different ways you can continue to build community in your neighborhood below:
+Also, check out the different ways you can continue to build community in your neighborhood below our upcoming events and programs.

 There are several ways to connect virtually with your neighbors.
 Below are a few suggestions on how to do so.
 The Office of Neighborhood Vitality has purchased a licensed video conferencing account to assist registered neighborhood groups in meeting virtually.
 To learn more, email Neighborhoods@GarlandTX.gov.